kammitama5/kammitama5.github.io/_posts/2019-11-17-Sunday-November-17th.md

 - It's also been really worth it for me because the participants have completed their PhDs and were able to give me really good advice based on their experience.
 One participant said she was the only one of 7 people in her group who ended up completing her PhD.
 They also spoke about quals and postdocs with me, and about their general experience.
   Also, about what it's like being one of the females in their lab, and things like speaking up.
-That along in itself has been worth my being here.
+That alone in itself has been worth my being here.

 ## I also found out about Women in Sage
-- It's a group that has events once a year or once every other year when they have funding.
+- [Women in Sage](https://wiki.sagemath.org/days103) is a group that has events once a year or once every other year when they have funding.
 I'd definitely love to become a lifelong member, and continue to contribute to this project.
 I really like the people and it's a really positive project.